roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "Uhhh... um... shit... it's a bit... fuck... it's a bit fast." she panted out, her eyes still closed as she gasped in pleasure.

  "Oh, you sound like you want me to stop.
 Do you want me to stop?"
 I asked teasingly, and with that, I pulled my dick out of her pussy with a pop.
 I couldn't help but look down, and see my cock literally coated with her sex juices.
-Report_Story #5